Data Collection 1

 which is useful for troubleshooting certain types of mechanical

-Another view of the Autocapture utility showing the live measurement
+Another view of an earlier version of the Autocapture utility showing

-multiple bidirectional captures of the data in order to find the true
+collected using multiple bidirectional captures of the data in order

 PMove Utility 1